dniel/forwardauth-ui/README.md

 - see the current configuration easily for debugging
 - see historic graph of a period how usage has been.

-The ordinary user shoudd get
+The ordinary user should get
 - error pages for forwardauth when permission was denied or errors occured.
 - a userinfo profile page
 - a signout page